Anomalous diffusion due to hindering by mobile obstacles undergoing Brownian motion or Orstein-Ulhenbeck processes: RESULTS

-Figure~\ref{fig:MSDnormal} shows the evolution with time of the MSD (Fig.~\ref{fig:MSDnormal}A) as a log-log plot.
+We start with simulations of hindered diffusion with immobile obstacles.
+Figure~\ref{fig:StaticObs} shows the evolution with time of the rescaled mean-square displacement \MSDt (Fig.~\ref{fig:StaticObs}) of the diffusing proteins amidst immobile obstacles (see insets), on a log-log plot.
 Each curve in the figure corresponds to a different obstacle density.
-The top-most curve is for unobstructed diffusion, while obstacle density increases from top to bottom, until the lowest curve where $50\%$ of space is occupied by obstacles (thus the excluded fraction $\theta=0.50$).
+The top-most curve is for unobstructed diffusion, while obstacle density increases from top to bottom, until the lowest curve where $48.4\%$ of space is occupied by obstacles (thus the excluded fraction $\theta=0.484$).

-Clearly, without obstruction, a single diffusion regime is found, with Brownian diffusion ($\alpha=1$).
-When the excluded fraction is very high (e.g., $\theta=0.50$, well above the percolation threshold located around $\theta=0.44$, see below), the curves evidence saturation of the MSD, as space is partitioned into disconnected clusters of available sites which permanently trap the tracer molecules.
-For intermediate obstacle fractions ($\theta \lesssim 0.4$), three regimes can be distinguished, including two Brownian regimes: one at short times ($t\lesssim10^{-3}\mathrm{\;ms}$) and another one at long times ($t\gtrsim0.5\mathrm{\;ms}$).
-Note that, within the time scale of figure~\ref{fig:MSDnormal}, the late Brownian regime is clearly reached only for the smallest obstacle densities.
-For larger obstacle densities, the curves are however clearly converging to it.
+Clearly, without obstruction, \MSDt is constant which unveils a single diffusion regime, with Brownian motion ($\alpha=1$).
+When the excluded fraction is very high (e.g., $\theta=0.484$, well above the percolation threshold located around $\theta=0.44$, see below), the \MSDt ratio shows a supra-linear decay even at at long times, corresponding to saturation of \MSD with time.
+For such supra threshold obstacle densities, space is partitioned into disconnected clusters of available sites which permanently trap the proteins, thus the saturation of \MSD at long times.

+For intermediate obstacle fractions ($\theta \lesssim 0.4$), three regimes can be distinguished, including two Brownian regimes: one at short times ($t\lesssim10^{-3}\mathrm{\;ms}$) that corresponds to the time for a protein to meet its first obstacle and another one at long times ($t\gtrsim0.5\mathrm{\;ms}$).
+Note that, within the time scale of figure~\ref{fig:StaticObs}, the late Brownian regime is clearly reached only for the smallest obstacle densities.
+For larger obstacle densities, the curves display commencement of convergence to it.